Jonas1312/knowledge-base/base/science-tech-maths/image-processing/image-losses/image-losses.md

 The implication is if we sample from our Gaussian, the sample would come from the middle of the two mode in image space, even though that region is in reality has very low probability.
 Therefore, our sample would be the average of samples that comes from those two modes, hence we get blurry image.

 To make this idea more concrete, suppose those two modes represent "sedan" and "suv".
 If we sample from our Gaussian, what we get is somewhere between those two types of car.
 Now, imagine this in high dimensional space, with many more modes for all properties of "car".
 Surely by mixing many properties of different types of cars will not make an image realistic to us, however, in term of $L_2$ metric, this is the best image our model can produce.

-Many have proposed to fix this issue by introducing or replacing $L_2$ loss with another loss, e.g. adversarial loss found in GAN.
-Check out these references below for starting points into this topic.

 ## More